 Synchronizing the Ports and Sheet Entries

 If you have moved components and wiring as part of restructuring the design, then you may also need to re-synchronize the child sheet to its Sheet Symbol, so that each Port has a matching Sheet Entry.
-This is done using the Synchronize Sheet Entries and Ports command, which you can use for:
+This is done using the Synchronize Sheet Entries and Ports command, which is available in the:

-- All Sheet Symbols in the design - select the Design » Synchronize Sheet Entries and Ports command to analyze all of the Sheet Symbols in the entire design, the dialog will include a tab for each Sheet Symbol in the design, in accordance with the Only Show unmatched sheet symbols option at the bottom of the dialog.
+- Design » Synchronize Sheet Entries and Ports menu - choose this command to analyze all of the Sheet Symbols in the entire design, the dialog will include a tab for each Sheet Symbol in the design, in accordance with the Only Show unmatched sheet symbols option at the bottom of the dialog.

 For both of these commands, the Synchronize Ports to Sheet Entries dialog will open.
 It will list the already matched Ports/Sheet Entries on the right side of the dialog, with the unmatched Ports and Sheet Entries listed in two columns on the left side of the dialog.